Can Police With a Baltimore Arrest Warrant for Me Search Someone Else’s House If They Arrest Me There?

 Absent a true emergency, or consent, law enforcement officers cannot enter your home without a warrant.
 Courts have long held that the” chief evil” to be avoided by strict application of the Fourth Amendment to law enforcement conduct is the unreasonable intrusion on the sanctity of one’s home.
-A core, cornerstone principle of our constitutional protections against the power of government is that without a warrant, an emergency or consent, the police cannot enter our homes.
+As attorney Eric T. Kirk will tell you, a core, cornerstone principle of our constitutional protections against the power of government is that without a warrant, an emergency or consent, the police cannot enter our homes.

 The Fourth Amendment to the U.S. Constitution provides:

 “The right of the people to be secure in their persons, houses, papers, and effects, against unreasonable searches and seizures, shall not be violated, and no Warrants shall issue, but upon probable cause, supported by Oath or affirmation, and particularly describing the place to be searched, and the persons or things to be seized.”